jeffgbutler/TanzuWorkshops/cnr/README.md

 kubectl edit configmap config-domain -n knative-serving
 ```

-Edit the config map and add `cnr.tanzuathome.net: ""` after the `data` element.
+Edit the config map and add `cnr.tanzuathome.net: ""` after the `data` element (indented).

-This sets up CNR to route all request that come in to `cnr.tanzuathome.net`.
+This sets up CNR to route all requests that come in to `cnr.tanzuathome.net`.

 Now find the external IP address of the ingress controller with this command: